GAliNor/xpath-retriever/README.md

-- Flag an element to be evaluate every time a page will be load
+- Flag an element to be evaluated every time a page will be load

 - Prepare a data extraction

-- Generate quickly xPath expression for a UI testing automation
+- Generate xPath expression quickly for a UI testing automation

 # Contribution

-Every improvement of the package is welcome, just fork the project make the necessary upgrades and create a pull request.
+Every improvement of the package is welcome, just fork the project make the necessary changes and create a pull request.

 If you want to contact me (@GAliNor) here is a [link](https://www.linkedin.com/in/ali-guedda/) to my linkedin profile